kestra-io/docs/docs/administrator-guide/configuration/others/README.md

 ## JVM configuration

-All JVM options can be passed as environment vars name `JAVA_OPTS`.
-You can use it to change all JVM options available like memory, encoding, ...
+All JVM options can be passed as environmental vars named `JAVA_OPTS`.
+You can use it to change all JVM options available, such as memory, encoding, etc...

-example:
+Example:

 ```shell
 export JAVA_OPTS="-Duser.timezone=Europe/Paris"
 ```

 ### `user.timezone`: Timezone
-By default, Kestra will handle all date with your system timezone.
+By default, Kestra will handle all dates using your system's timezone.
 You can change the timezone with JVM options.

-Changing the timezone will affect mostly :
+Changing the timezone will mostly affect:
-* **scheduler**: by default, all schedule date is UTC, changing the java timezone will allow you to schedule flow in your timezone.
+* **scheduler**: by default, all schedule dates are UTC, changing the java timezone will allow you to schedule the flow in your timezone.
 * **log**:  that will be displayed on your timezone.